flatland-association/flatland-book/faq/env.md

 Install Flatland by running `pip install -U flatland-rl` or directly from source by cloning the flatland repository and running `python setup.py --install` in the repository directory.

-The [README](https://gitlab.aicrowd.com/flatland/flatland/blob/master/README.md#-setup) file in the Flatland repository provides more details
+The [README](https://gitlab.aicrowd.com/flatland/flatland/blob/master/README.md#-setup) file in the Flatland repository provides more details.
+[Read the this guide](../getting-started/first-submission) to learn how to make your first submission.

 How do I train agents on Flatland?
 ---